Samaniego-Celada vs. Abena

 Ruling

-• Procedural Ruling: The Supreme Court denied the petition, ruling that the issues raised by the petitioner (whether the will was signed in the presence of witnesses, whether signatures were affixed on the same day, and whether undue influence was exerted) are pure questions of fact that are beyond the ambit of a petition for review on certiorari under Rule 45, and none of the recognized exceptions to this rule apply to the case.
+- Procedural: The SC denied the petition.
+Rule 45 limits the SC's review to questions of law only.
+The issues raised—whether the testator signed in the presence of witnesses, whether signatures were affixed on the same day, and whether undue influence was exerted—are pure questions of fact.
+The CA's findings of fact are conclusive and binding, and none of the recognized exceptions apply.

 Doctrines

-• Doctrine of Liberal Interpretation (Article 809, Civil Code) — This doctrine states that in the absence of bad faith, forgery, fraud, or undue pressure and influence, defects and imperfections in the form of the attestation or in the language used therein shall not render the will invalid if it is proved that the will was in fact executed and attested in substantial compliance with Article 805; in this case, it was used to excuse the error in the attestation clause regarding the total number of pages.
+- Doctrine of Liberal Interpretation (Art.
+809) — In the absence of bad faith, forgery, fraud, or undue pressure, defects and imperfections in the form of attestation or the language used shall not render the will invalid if it is proved that the will was executed and attested in substantial compliance with all the requirements of Art.
+805. The SC applied this to uphold the will despite the erroneous page count in the attestation clause.

 Provisions